jamaltas/Temporal_Collateral_Sensitivity/README.md

 "AnalyzeIC50s.m" and its associated functions "shadedErrorBar.m" and "densityplot.m" analyze and create figures related to Figures 2C, S1, S2, S3 using "TempData.mat"

+"QuickLook" and "MakeHeterogeneityFigurePanels.m" files use the time-dependent data in the *_day*.mat files to produce figure 3.